mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter3.md

 </ActionBar>
 ```

-Refresh the app on your mobile device and you shoudl see something similar on the List page:
+Refresh the app on your mobile device and you should see something similar on the List page:

 <img src="images/chapter3/list-8.png" class="img-small" />